 Mariko Anno is a bilingual Japanese American from Chicago.
 She holds a Ph.D. in Ethnomusicology from Tokyo University of the Arts (Tokyo Geijutsu Daigaku) and a Doctor of Musical Arts in Flute Performance and Literature from the University of Illinois at Urbana-Champaign.
 Her research explores the musical aspects of traditional and contemporary noh.
 Presently, she teaches at Tokyo Institute of Technology.

-Anno has taught courses in ethnomusicology at Lake Forest College, Japanese music and theatre at University of the Sacred Heart in Tokyo and Yokohama National University.
+Anno has taught courses in ethnomusicology at Lake Forest College, and Japanese music and theatre at Rikkyo University and University of the Sacred Heart in Tokyo.
 She is a certified American Society for the Alexander Technique (AmSAT) teacher.
 She trained under Joan and Alexander Murray at the Urbana Center for the Alexander Technique, and has taught Alexander Technique in the U.S. and Japan since 2006.